"Friedrich, why didn't you..."

 What is most distressing in the adaptations is the lack of Laurie´s character arc and not showing him as a full person.
 In the book before Laurie moves to Concord he has been tossed around in Europe from one boarding school to another and then he moves to live with his grandfather and they have to build their relationship from the scratch.
 Older Mr.Lawrence had rejected the marriage of Laurie´s parents so since the beginning Laurie feels unwanted and this is why he becomes so attached to the Marches.
 He even calls Marmee his mother and that is why he is clinging on to Jo so much.
 Because of Jo´s idealization towards the masculine Laurie thought he could do anything and she would always forgive him.
 Hannah describes Laurie as a weathercock.
 He is a character with constant mood changes.
 He can be sensitive but he also has high temper.
 Which has never been shown in the films.
 He can be very inconsiderate towards other people´s feelings (same way as Jo) like during the time when he forged those letters and hurt Meg.
 Times when Laurie is sweet and caring are the times when he puts other people before him.
 Like during Beth´s illness and when he went to cheer up Amy when she was staying at aunt March.

 There are times when Laurie is vain like a peacock.
 He likes nice clothes and keeping up good appearance which is something that Jo at times makes fun off.
 He can be funny but also very immature.
 He wants to break free from his grandfather´s obey dance but he is afraid to do that.
 Laurie is an orphan.
 Relationship with his grandfather is complicated.
 For older Mr Lawrence Laurie resembles both of the children he lost and this is why he doesn´t want to hear music because of the painful memories and I suppose self-blame.
 It is only with his encounters with Beth these wounds start to heal.
 Laurie doesn´t like school.
-He wants to go to Italy and be a composer and to re-connect with his roots.
-In films Friedrich´s German background is always mentioned and it is a big part of his character but Laurie being Italian-American is only once mentioned in the 1994 film.
-His Italian roots are connected to his love for music, his temper and his brown skin.
+He wants to go to Italy and be a composer and to re-connect with his roots, this is aspect of him that is hardly ever included in the adaptations.
+Laurie´s Italian roots are connected to his love for music, his temper and his brown skin.

 Christian Bale´s Laurie is mischievous but none of the film versions have included any of Laurie´s immature pranks.